- 3 Bedrooms

 About the Area

-This cottage is located in Saint Helena Island.
-Ocean Point Golf Course and Ocean Creek Golf Club are worth checking out if an activity is on the agenda, while those wishing to experience the area's natural beauty can explore Coastal Discovery Museum and Botany Bay Plantation Heritage Preserve and Wildlife Management Area.
-Adventure Cove and Pirate's Island Adventure Golf are also worth visiting.
+Saint Helena Island is home to this cottage.
+Ocean Point Golf Course and Ocean Creek Golf Club are worth checking out if an activity is on the agenda, while those wishing to experience the area's natural beauty can explore Fripp Island Beach and Sunset View Park.

 Special Instructions